 Hampshire, England (CNN) — Fans around the world were distraught when "Downton Abbey" ended its sixth and final season.
 Aunt Violet, Carson, Lady Mary, Spratt and others left a sizeable hole when author Julian Fellowes decided that Christmas 1925 would signify their swansong.

-Arguably the most famous character in the show is still going strong, however: Downton Abbey itself, in real-life Highclere Castle, 70 miles west of London in the English county of Hampshire.
+The most famous character in the show is still going strong: Downton Abbey itself, in real-life Highclere Castle, 70 miles west of London in the English county of Hampshire.

 1. A mysterious Egyptian expedition